Stalking is a Felony in Arizona

 The crime of stalking is defined in A.R.S.
 13-2923.
 That statute provides that you commit the offense of stalking if you intentionally or knowingly engage in a course of conduct:

-- That would lead to a reasonable person being in fear of his or her safety (or the safety of his or her immediate family); and such fear is actually present, or
+- That would lead to someone being in fear of his or her safety (or the safety of his or her immediate family); and such fear is actually present, or

-- That would lead to a reasonable person being in fear of his or her death (or that of his or her immediate family), and the alleged victim in fact fears his or her own death or that of his or her immediate family.
+- That would lead to someone person being in fear of his or her death (or that of his or her immediate family), and the alleged victim in fact fears his or her own death or that of his or her immediate family.

 In addition, if an order of protection has been entered, the facts giving rise to the stalking claim could also provide the basis for a separate charge against you.